easyeducation556644-ux/NetflixCodeFinder/replit.md

 - connect-pg-simple for session storage

 These are configured but not currently utilized by the core email lookup functionality.
 They provide infrastructure for future features like code history, user accounts, or analytics.

+## Vercel Deployment

+The application is configured for Vercel deployment with:
+- **vercel.json**: Configuration file for Vercel deployment
+- **api/findcode.js**: Serverless function for the API endpoint
+- **Build Output**: Static frontend built to `dist/public`

+### Deployment Steps for Vercel:
+1. Connect the repository to Vercel
+2. Set the following environment variables in Vercel dashboard:
+   - `EMAIL_ADDRESS`: Admin email address for IMAP connection
+   - `EMAIL_PASSWORD`: App password for the email account
+   - `EMAIL_SERVER`: IMAP server (default: imap.gmail.com)
+   - `EMAIL_PORT`: IMAP port (default: 993)
+   - `EMAIL_TLS`: Enable TLS (default: true)
+3. Deploy - Vercel will automatically build and deploy

+## Recent Changes

+- **Translation Feature**: Email subjects and content are now automatically translated to English using the translatte library
+- **Production Ready**: All console.log statements removed for production deployment
+- **Vercel Ready**: Added Vercel configuration and serverless API function